 The UK-based company sets up expeditions within some of the world’s wildest, most obscure places.
 While most travel companies lead people to relaxing getaways and guide them with sightseeing, dining, and hotels, Secret Compass sends its clients on a true adventure.

-Secret Compass’ trips are staffed with highly trained expedition leaders and medics.
+Secret Compass’s trips are staffed with highly trained expedition leaders and medics.
 When you sign up for the trip, you get put on a team with other like-minded people to adventure with.

-The company puts an emphasis on gettingtravel insurance because going on these expeditions come with a lot of risks– but has left past teammates with amazing experiences.
+The company puts an emphasis on getting travel insurance because going on these expeditions comes with a lot of risks– but has left past teammates with amazing experiences.

 Up for an expedition

 George Kourounis, a Canadian adventurer, was no stranger to thrill-seeking when he signed up for Secret Compass’ North Korea expedition.

 Kourounis, 47, has been storm chasing since 1997 and once hosted the Canadian television series “Angry Planet” which followed him getting up close and personal with the forces of nature.

 Nonetheless, Kourounis stumbled across Secret Compass’s website and thought “wow, this is extreme.”

 He kept tabs on Secret Compass, and when an expedition to go to mountain trekking in North Korea was in the works for May 2017, Kourounis knew he had to go.

 “I thought, man you know what, life is short I’m gonna sign up for this,” Kourounis said.